AdamVarden/AppliedProject/README.md

 # Python Chat Room Application
 # Adam Varden - G00359605
 ## Description
-This is the repository of my final year project which is a chat room appilication.
-Follow the set up and manuals and watch the video incase of any confusion
+This is the repository of my final year project which is a chat room application.
+Follow the set up and manuals and watch the video in case of any confusion
+## Features
+This application allows for users to connect to a server using socket programming to be granted entry to a chat room where they can message the other users already in there.

+You are also able to send files over these sockets to the other users.
 ## Set up
 ### Mongo
-Begin by downloading MongoDb Community edition from this link: ``https://www.mongodb.com/try/download/community``
+Begin by downloading MongoDB Community edition from this link: ``https://www.mongodb.com/try/download/community``

-Once downloaded navigate to you this file directoy  ``C:\Program Files\MongoDB\Server\4.2\bin`` on your own machine
+Once downloaded navigate to you this file directory  ``C:\Program Files\MongoDB\Server\4.2\bin`` on your own machine

 Open a command prompt in this folder